TokisanGames/Terrain3D/doc/docs/project_status.md

 ﻿# Project Status

-Terrain3D has been public since July 2023 and is approaching Beta.
-We have hundreds of users and are using it in our games.
-It is stable, it's just missing advanced features.
+Terrain3D has been available and usable since the alpha was released in July, 2023.
+We have hundreds of users and are using it in our game, [Out of the Ashes](https://tokisan.com/out-of-the-ashes/).
+It is stable and just needs advanced features.

-Status of various features are shown in the table below.
+The status of various features are shown in the table below.

 See the [Roadmap](https://github.com/users/TokisanGames/projects/3/views/1) for priorities.
-See [Contributing](../contributing.rst) if you would like to help the project move faster.
+See [Contributing](contributing.rst) if you would like to help the project move faster.

 | Feature | Status |
 | ------------- | ------------- |